 9. How many patients do you generally have that require gastric suction?

 How many patients do you generally have that require thoracic suction?
 Patients with a nasogastric tube or a chest tube may require constant or intermittent suction.

 10. Do you often transport patients for diagnostic testing or procedures or to other units?

 Suction needs to be available for emergencies that can occur on transport and also for those who need it continuously.

 It is evident that there are many situations where suction is imperative in the hospital.
 Having the capability to provide suction at any location and at any given time is a necessity.

 Thankfully, many great emergency medical suction units exist today.
 During a resuscitation, they are easy to operate and reliable.
-They are powerful enough to provide the necessary suction, yet safe for both the patient and the user.
-Much less cumbersome than in the past, these devices are able to be utilized in all areas of the hospital.
+They are powerful enough to provide the necessary suction, yet safe for both the patient and the user, and able to be utilized in all areas of the hospital.

 As a nurse, you are committed to patient safety.
-Having an adequate number of portable suction devices in your hospital is one way to ensure this goal.
+Having an adequate number of portable suction devices in your hospital is one way to meet this goal.